The Great Northern Railway in Yorkshire: Doncaster to Leeds

 Wakefield, and from there Leeds, had been lost, but there were ways that GNR Trains could reach them.
 Those centres were so important that urgent efforts were made to get access to them.
 In October 1846 the Great Northern Railway joined with the Leeds and Thirsk Railway, the Leeds and Dewsbury Railway, and the Manchester and Leeds Railway, to deposit a Parliamentary Bill for a joint Leeds Central station, to be built on the north side of the River Aire.
-The Bill was passed after a delay, in 22 July 1848, with capital of £320,000.
+The Bill was passed after a delay, on 22 July 1848, with capital of £320,000.
 By this means the GNR secured a share in a Leeds terminal.

 To reach Leeds from Doncaster, the GNR negotiated with the Manchester and Leeds Railway, (which was soon to be joined with others to form the Lancashire and Yorkshire Railway), for running powers for GNR trains over part of its proposed line.
 An agreement was made on 1 May 1847 giving the GNR running powers from Askern (north of Doncaster) to Wakefield via Knottingley, and to Methley, where the M&LR line would make a junction with the Midland Railway.
 In return, the agreement gave the M&LR powers from Askern to Doncaster.
 The arrangement was ratified in the Leeds Central Act of 22 July 1848.

 Shaftholme Junction is where the present-day Knottingley line diverges from the East Coast Main Line.
 Edmund Denison is supposed to have stated in 1850 that the GNR ended "in a ploughed field" there However Shaftholme Junction did not exist until a later time, and the location of the end-on junction was Askern Junction, 264 yards further on, towards Knottingley.